CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ### Notation

+Mostly from (orthic.shorthand.fun)[https://orthic.shorthand.fun/dictionary#notation]

 Use the joining rules for Fully Written unless otherwise specified.

 Letters in brackets are compound letters or slurs.

-* ^ indicates the following letters are raised.
+* A caret `^` signals raising, as in `^e` for “the”.
+This is a half-step (the height of a `c`, `s`, or `e`) up from the letter just written.
+* A dot `.` signals a disjoin or butting up of two outlines for mode 2.
+This should be written markedly smaller than a word space.
+* An underscore `_` signals lowering, as in `_t` for the “-ight” ending.
+This is a half-step down.
-* . indicates a small gap to indicate omitted letters, as in Mode 2.
+* A `* `signals a dot, as in `*plex` for “complex”.
-* _ indicates the following letters are lowered.
-* \* indicates a dot on the line (or a tiny bit above).
-Always preceded and followed by a gap.
-* : indicates a sharp join between vowels.
-Otherwise all vowels have rounded joins.
+* An uppercase letter often signals a double-sized version of that letter, as in the a`V` “adv-“ prefix. (ee is written as such, though, being treated as a vowel combo rather than a double-sized e.)
+  * `B` for the “falling” vertical b
+  * `D` for the double-wide td/dt/dd blend
+  * `M `for the mb blend
+  * `N` for the double-wide nm/mn/mm blend
+  * `V` for the dv blend (a v that is as wide as a d)
+  * `Y` for the -ing stroke.
+(See below for `G1` and `G2` to distinguish curved and straight -ing.)
+* A `:` signals a diaresis - a sharp join in vowels rather than a smooth join, as in fiasko `fi:asco`, where an i then an a is written rather than an ai join.
+It signals double consonants thar are both written, as in ordinary style moment m:mt
+* A double letter signals a dotted letter, as in comment comment. `ee` signals the blended vowel combo "ee".
-* I indicates dotted i.
-E is used if the dot is optional.
+* `i` is strictly reserved for dotted i.
+When the dot is omitted, the letter is notated as e.

-* Dot for doubled letters is not included.
-* () indicates a compound letter.
+I have added a few more.
+* `G1` is straight line, `G2` is curved.
+"1" is straight, "2" is curved.
+* Some compounds are in brackets () to clarify.
+It's harder to type but easier to remember.
-* vowels are listed in order written.
+* Vowels are listed in order written.
+Vowels are blended unless `:` is used as above.

 Where there is more than one way to write a letter or compound, I added extra characters.
 Often the number chosen reflects the shape of the compound, as a mnemonic, but this was not always possible.
-Eg **ing** : `(ing1)` = straight, `(ing2)` = curved, chosen because 1 is straight and 2 is curved. `(ph-b)` is the PH that looks like the letter b.
+Eg **ing** : `(G1)` = straight, `(G2)` = curved, chosen because 1 is straight and 2 is curved. `(ph-b)` is the PH that looks like the letter b.
 (Cricket)

 ## The Alphabet
 ![shorthand image](assets/manual-bits/1alphabet-m003.png){: .man}\